openhab/openhab-docs/configuration/editors.md

 Hint: Press `<Ctrl + N>` to create a new file.

-## Other Syntax Highlightng Solutions
+## Other Syntax Highlighting Solutions

 The here summarized projects provide syntax highlighting for different text editors, but have no _on top_ functionality like the two tools above.